Telecoms and Pay TV Complaints Q4 (October to December) 2012

 1.6 Stakeholders should consider both the monthly and quarterly data carefully when comparing providers' performance.
 This publication only includes complaints data for providers with a market share of 4% or above and those which regularly generate more than 30 complaints per month.
 As providers vary in size we publish complaints as a proportion of subscribers. (-3-) Presenting the complaint numbers in this manner ensures that meaningful comparisons can be made between the data for each provider.

 1.7 The main findings for the current reporting period (Q4 2012) are as follows:

 - Overall Complaints: The total volume of complaints fell, making this the sixth consecutive quarter of falling volumes.
-There were reductions in relative complaints volumes across all services except for mobile 'pay monthly'.
+There were reductions in relative complaints volumes across most services.
 Broadband services generated the highest relative number of complaints compared to the other services featured in this report, with the fewest complaints made about mobile 'pay-as-you-go' (PAYG) services.

 - Fixed line telephony: The providers covered here are BT Retail, Sky, TalkTalk Group and Virgin Media.
 TalkTalk Group generated the highest relative volume of complaints and these related to service faults and customer service issues.
 BT was also above the industry average whilst Virgin Media and Sky received fewer complaints than the other fixed line providers that we report on.

 - Fixed broadband: The providers covered here are BT Retail, Sky, TalkTalk Group, Virgin Media and Orange.
 Ofcom received fewer complaints about Sky than the other broadband providers.
 Orange generated the largest relative volume of complaint and these were mainly related to contractual issues.
 TalkTalk Group and BT also generated above industry average complaint levels whilst Virgin Media and Sky received fewer relative complaints than the other fixed broadband providers that we report on.